 Missouri S&T is committed to helping employees stay safe and healthy during the COVID-19 pandemic.
 One important tool for suppressing the spread of the coronavirus is the COVID-19 vaccine.
-Please view the vaccinations tab in order to find the latest new on where you can receive a vaccine locally.
+Please view the vaccinations tab to find the latest information on where you can receive a vaccine locally.

 Missouri S&T Student Health Services (SHS) can help employees who would like COVID-19 testing due to illness or other reasons.
 Please email email@example.com or call 573-341-4902 for more information.